Prince Hermann of Saxe-Weimar-Eisenach (1886–1964)

 Prince Hermann of Saxe-Weimar-Eisenach (14 February 1886 – 6 June 1964) was a member of the House of Saxe-Weimar-Eisenach.
 He was heir to his relative William Ernest, Grand Duke of Saxe-Weimar-Eisenach until 1909, when he was disinherited of his royal status.
-From that point onwards, Hermann was commonly referred to with the lesser style, Graf Ostheim (Count Ostheim).
+From that point onwards, Hermann was commonly referred to with the lesser style, Graf von Ostheim (Count of Ostheim).

 Early life

-Prince Hermann of Saxe-Weimar-Eisenach was born on 14 February 1886 in Düsseldorf.
+Prince Hermann of Saxe-Weimar-Eisenach was born on 14 February 1886 in Düsseldorf, as the son of Prince William of Saxe-Weimar-Eisenach and his wife, Princess Gerta of Ysenburg-Büdingen-Wächtersbach (1863-1945).
 He was educated by a tutor until deemed old enough to enter the Imperial German Army.
 He joined the Cuirassiers of the Guard in Berlin, where he was separated from the guidance of his family and tutor, and began to build up a reputation as a spendthrift like his father.
 He was given $10,000 a year to spend, and he and those he bought items from realized that any debts contracted would eventually be paid by his family, thus increasing the amount Hermann could spend.

 By the end of the year, Hermann was a quarter of a million dollars in debt, which his family duly paid; he was sent to a small town as a disciplinary measure.
 He persuaded his family that he was ill, and was able to travel to Paris, racking up more debts along the way; one rumor said he sold his mother's jewels en route to France.